Remi-Gau/AV-Attention-7T_code/README.md

 A lot of the code is similar to that of the better documented [AVT experiment analysis](https://github.com/Remi-Gau/AVT_analysis).

+## Data
+Some of the data is available on the [open science framework project associated to this repo](https://osf.io/7ka5j/).
+The raw data (in a BIDS compatible format) of this project are available upon request.

 ## Dependencies for analysis: